 - Affably Evil: Trelane fancies himself a retired general with an elegant home to show his captives every hospitality in.
 Or to at least play at doing so.

 - Bilingual Bonus: Trelane counts to four in German and says "Gehen wir mit dem Schießgewehr!"
 (We go with the rifle shooting!)
-Jaeger responds with "I'm a scientist, not a military man."
+Jaeger responds (in English) with "I'm a scientist, not a military man."
 (However, his last name does mean "Hunter".)
-Trelane asks DeSalle (in French) if he can speak French.
-(If anyone's curious, "De Salle" means "Out of room")
+Trelane asks DeSalle (in French) if he is really French. ("Un vrais Francais?")
+DeSalle responds (again in English), "My ancestry was French, yes."

 - Bling of War: It's unlikely he did anything to earn them, but Trelane believes no general costume is complete without a few medals.